Peter Ling

 Peter George Derek Ling (27 May 1926 – 14 September 2006) was a British writer of television, radio and comic strips, best known for his television work.
-With his professional partner, Hazel Adair, he co-created the soap opera Crossroads.
+With his professional partner, Hazel Adair, he co-created the television soap opera Crossroads.

 Early life

 Ling was born in Thornton Heath, the son of a stage magician and a teacher, and was educated at Whitgift School.
 As a child he appeared in the Radio Luxembourg children's show The Ovaltinies, and wrote an article for Good Housekeeping magazine at the age of 14.

 He was conscripted to work in the coal mines as a "Bevin Boy" during the Second World War, but was transferred to the Army Pay Corps due to ill-health.
 After the war, recovering from tuberculosis in a British Legion Sanatorium, he published his first novel, Voices Offstage (1947), and began submitting comedy scripts to BBC radio, selling some to Jon Pertwee's radio show Waterlogged Spa.
 This led to work on television, including the BBC's children's show Whirligig (1950), where he met actress Sheilah Ward, whom he married in 1954.